LightAndLight/snake-wrangling-talk/slides/propertytesting.md

 ```

 <div class="notes">
+You can build random generators with applicative combinators.
+This is a recursive generator
+for the Statement type.

 In Python you can only have a break statement inside a loop, and if one is found outside a
 loop then that's a syntax error.